emqx/blog/en/201911/emqx-rule-engine-series-bridging-messages-to-mqtt-broker.md

 ## Concept of Bridge

-Bridge is a way to connect multiple EMQ X or other MQTT message middleware.
+Bridge is a way to connect multiple EMQX or other MQTT message middleware.
 Unlike clusters, topic trees and routing tables are not replicated between nodes operating in bridge mode.
 What the bridge mode does is:

 - Forward messages to the bridge node according to the rules;
 - Subscribe to the topic from the bridge node and forward the message in the node/cluster after receiving the message.